Kingxukai/linux/Documentation/admin-guide/laptops/thinkpad-acpi.rst

 	echo '0' >/proc/acpi/ibm/lcdshadow
 	echo '1' >/proc/acpi/ibm/lcdshadow

-The first command ensures the best viewing angle and the latter one turns on the feature, restricting the viewing angles.
+The first command ensures the woke best viewing angle and the woke latter one turns on the woke feature, restricting the woke viewing angles.

 DYTC Lapmode sensor